awsdocs/amazon-eks-user-guide/doc_source/alternate-cni-plugins.md

 | Juniper | [Cloud\-Native Contrail Networking \(CN2\)](https://www.juniper.net/us/en/products/sdn-and-orchestration/contrail/cloud-native-contrail-networking.html) | [Installation instructions](https://www.juniper.net/documentation/us/en/software/cn-cloud-native23.2/cn-cloud-native-eks-install-and-lcm/index.html) |
 | VMware | [Antrea](https://antrea.io/) | [Installation instructions](https://antrea.io/docs/main/docs/eks-installation) |

 Amazon EKS aims to give you a wide selection of options to cover all use cases\.

-If you develop a commercially supported Kubernetes CNI plugin not listed here, contact our partner team at [aws\-container\-partners@amazon\.com](mailto:aws-container-partners@amazon.com) for more information\.
+## Alternate compatible network policy plugins<a name="alternate-network-policy-plugins"></a>

+[Calico](https://www.tigera.io/project-calico) is a widely adopted solution for container networking and security\.
+Using Calico on EKS provides a fully compliant network policy enforcement for your EKS clusters\.
+Additionally, you can opt to use Calico's networking, which conserve IP addresses from your underlying VPC\.
+[Calico Cloud](https://www.tigera.io/tigera-products/calico-cloud/) enhances the features of Calico Open Source, providing advanced security and observability capabilities\.